rbooth/Journey/README.md

 Journey
 =======

-A simple test framework for user journies
+A simple test framework for user journeys